aragon/aragonOS/CONTRIBUTING.md

 ## Community

-If you need help, please reach out to Aragon core contributors and community members in the Aragon Chat [#dev](https://aragon.chat/channel/dev) [#dev-help](https://aragon.chat/channel/dev-help) channels.
+If you need help, please reach out to Aragon core contributors and community members in the [aragonOS Spectrum channel](https://spectrum.chat/aragon/aragonos).
 We'd love to hear from you and know what you're working on!